top of page

 Cleaning Setups

 Clean outs are one of the less fun aspects of keeping rats.
 It can be tiring, especially when doing a deep clean!
-I've found that having an active layout and only have shelves for litter trays has cut down my cleaning time.
+I've found that having an active layout and only having shelves for litter trays has cut down my cleaning time.
 Going bioactive has also reduced my time and energy spent cleaning out as well as reducing the amount of waste produced.

 Frequency